pimcore/data-hub/doc/20_Deployment.md

 # Configuration & Deployment

-The configuration is saved in `var/config/datahub-configurations.php`.
+The configuration by default is saved in `var/config/data-hub/example.yaml`.
 Additionally, a workspace permission index is kept in the database for better query performance when checking for permissions.

 When deploying configurations following steps are necessary:
-- Deploy configuration file `var/config/datahub-configurations.php` - e.g. check it into your VCS and
+- Deploy configuration file `/var/config/.../example.yaml` - e.g. check it into your VCS and
   deploy it with your deployment mechanisms.

 - Rebuild workspace permission index by running `datahub:graphql:rebuild-definitions`